carldurand/counting-cards/README.md

-Add the classes animated and hinge to your body element.
+This project uses Axios to retrieve data from Wikipedia.

+Simply search for a key word and recieve articles on Wikipedia that apply to your search.